Al-Amin Hossain

-Birth and Education
+Early life and education

-Hossain was born on 27 December 1992 and bred in Jhenidah district and He attended University of Rajshahi.
+Hossain was born and raised in Jhenidah district.
+He attended the University of Rajshahi.

 Domestic and franchise career

 He took 12 wickets for Khulna and helped them defeat Chittagong by eight wickets in Jessore in 2011.
 He first ripped through the Chittagong lower order in the first innings, in which they scored just 200 runs, before leaving an even bigger impression in the second innings.
 Al-Amin finished with 7 for 36 in the second innings, with Chittagong getting bowled out for 144 runs.

 He took figures of 9 for 58, helping Khulna kick off the second phase of the National League with an eight-wicket win over Rajshahi in a low-scoring encounter that lasted just two days at the Fatullah Osmani Stadium in Fatullah.

 In 2012, he was selected to Bangladesh "A" squad to play against England Lions.
 In the first unofficial ODI he took the wickets of Joe Root, James Taylor and James Vince as England Lions were reduced to 38 for 4.

 In 2013, he took 6 for 16 for Abahani Limited as they rolled over Cricket Coaching School for a paltry 35 to record a 212-run win in the Dhaka Premier League.
-He was in the forefront of all the carnage as he picked up all of the top five batsmen inside the first 11 overs.
+He was at the forefront of those causing the carnage, picking up the top five batsmen inside the first 11 overs.

 In October 2018, he was named in the squad for the Sylhet Sixers team, following the draft for the 2018–19 Bangladesh Premier League.
 He was the leading wicket-taker for Khulna Division in the 2018–19 National Cricket League, with fourteen dismissals in five matches.
 In November 2019, he was selected to play for the Cumilla Warriors in the 2019–20 Bangladesh Premier League.

 In November 2021, he was selected to play for the Colombo Stars following the players' draft for the 2021 Lanka Premier League.